RAK4600 Breakout Board AT Command Manual

 80 | The LoRa transceiver is busy, could not process a new command. |

-81 | LoRa service is unknown.
-Unknown MAC command received by the node.
-Execute commands that are not supported in the current state, such as sending the "at+join " command in P2P mode. |
+81 | The LoRa service is unavailable.
+The node received an unrecognized MAC command.
+This error occurs when executing unsupported commands in the current state, such as using the at+join command while in P2P mode. |

 82 | The LoRa parameters are invalid. |